RX-105XIG/oil_and_gas_production_analysis/README.md

 # Reeves County Oil & Gas Production Analysis (SQL)

 # Overview
 This project analyzes 5 years (2020–2024) of oil, gas, and condensate production data for leases in Reeves County, Texas, using MySQL.
-The goal was to identify the top producing leases, production concentration, and note nonproducing (disposal/injection) wells within the dataset.
+The goal was to identify the top producing leases, production concentration, and make note of nonproducing (disposal/injection) wells.

 # Data Source
 - Source: [Texas Railroad Commission (RRC) Online System](https://www.rrc.texas.gov/)
 - Query criteria: Lease-level view, Well Type: Both, County: Reeves, Date Range: Jan 2020 – Dec 2024
 - Rows: 5,962 leases (each row is a 5 year cumulative total per lease)

-Note on scope: this dataset reflects cumulative totals per lease, not monthly production, and does not include an operator field.
+Scope note: this dataset reflects cumulative totals per lease and not monthly production, and also does not include an operator field.
 As such, this analysis focuses on cross section comparisons (rankings, ratios, concentration) rather than time trends.

 # Schema
 ```sql